liquinlab/elm-smile/docs/timeline.md

-The design file sets up the sequence of [Views](/views) that the participant will encounter, and can configure randomized branching if needed to create different experimental conditions.
-It also is where you configure [preloading](/imagesvideo#preloading) of content and other project-specific features. **It is very likely you will need to edit this file to create your experiment**!
+The design file sets up the sequence of [Views](/views) that the participant will encounter, and can configure randomized branching if needed to create different experimental conditions. **It is very likely you will need to edit this file to create your experiment**!

 The following sections of this page describe the technical details of the